bsmith89/resume/resume.md

 ## Posters and Presentations ##

--   [2019] "_Muribaculaceae_ Genomes Assembled from Metagenomes Suggest Genetic
+-   [2019] "_Muribaculaceae_ Genomes assembled from metagenomes suggest genetic
-    Drivers of Differential Response to Acarbose Treatment in Mice" (poster), **American Society for Microbiology - Microbe**, San Francisco, California
+    drivers of differential response to acarbose treatment in mice" (poster), **American Society for Microbiology - Microbe**, San Francisco, California

 -   "Changes in the gut microbiota and fermentation products associated